 If you already have a Universal Analytics property, you can add a GA4 property from within your same Google Analytics account.
-If you haven’t already created your GA4 property, this video tutorial will show you how to do it in 5 minutes with Google Tag Manager so you can start collecting data:
+If you haven’t already created your GA4 property, this 10 step GA4 install and implementation guide may be worth checking out.

 What is engagement rate in GA4?